Skip to main content

 Legal framework

-The Employment Contracts Act regulates the working conditions of young people under 18, but no specific legal framework exists for cross-border mobility of young workers, trainees/apprentices, and young professionals/entrepreneurs.
+The Employment Contracts Act regulates the working conditions of young people under 18, but no specific legal framework exists for the cross-border mobility of young workers, trainees/apprentices, and young professionals/entrepreneurs.

 International students in Estonia do not need additional work permits to work while studying.
 Students who are third-country nationals (non-EU citizens) have to apply for a temporary residence permit for study at the Estonian Embassy or Consul in their home country or country of residence.
-Non-EU students who have been issued a residence permit for studies are also allowed to work without work permits when it does not interfere with their studies.
+Non-EU students who have been issued a residence permit for studies are also allowed to be employed without work permits when it does not interfere with their studies.
 All non-EU students can also stay in Estonia for an additional 6 months after their graduation to look for a job in Estonia and to apply for the temporary residence permit for work.